 There’s one word that seems to come up often when describing Eventyr: Trendy.

 A beautiful lounge that first opened in 2017, the Eventyr Lounge is praised for its absolutely gorgeous, modern interiors.
 Long wooden beams line the ceiling while raised platforms dot the area, separated by wooden dividers to provide semi-private seating while you dine, work, or simply relax.

 Geometric chandeliers and blue LED lights add to the ambience of the room, while ferns and vines that make up their living wall and numerous planters add a touch of green.
 Best of all, the lounge has sweeping views of the runway and the airport’s surroundings as it’s within a circular building.

 With this relatively new lounge that opened in the Leonardo Da Vinci Airport in Rome back in 2018, British Airways have gone for a clean, modern look, decked out in shades of black, cream, and slate.

-This lounge has a large, well-executed floor plan that spreads out across 460 sq. metres, with clearly divided zones — there is a large area for socialising, a quiet area for resting, and a business area for those who simply want to focus on work.
+This lounge has a large, well-executed floor plan that spreads out across 460 sq. meters, with clearly divided zones — there is a large area for socializing, a quiet area for resting, and a business area for those who simply want to focus on work.